nbeaver/wxmpl/README.txt

 AVAILABILITY
 ------------

-A website for wxmpl has not yet been created, so your best bet is to bug Ken.
+There is no website for WxMpl yet, so your best bet is to bug Ken.

+WxMpl's subversion repository is http://svn.csrri.iit.edu/mr-software/wxmpl/

 AUTHOR
 ------

-wxmpl was written by Ken McIvor <mcivor@iit.edu>
+WxMpl was written by Ken McIvor <mcivor@iit.edu>

 COPYRIGHT & LICENSE